Florence Price: Composition style

-Even though her training was steeped in European tradition, Price's music is in an American idiom and reveals her Southern roots.
-The strong influence of the composition style of Dvorak is often noticeable, e.g., in her first violin concerto.
-She wrote with a vernacular style, using sounds and ideas that fit the reality of urban society.
-Being a committed Christian, she frequently used the music of the African-American church as material for her arrangements.
+Even though her training was steeped in European tradition, Price's music is in an American idiom.
+The strong influence of the composition style of Antonín Dvořák is often noticeable, e.g., in her first violin concerto and more broadly in the two composers' lavish orchestrations of reworked folk melodies.
+(This claim is complicated by the fact that Dvořák in turn was heavily influenced by African-American spirituals.)
+As a Christian, she frequently used the music of the African-American church as material for her arrangements.
 At the urging of her mentor George Whitefield Chadwick, Price began to incorporate elements of African-American spirituals, emphasizing the rhythm and syncopation of the spirituals rather than just using the text.
-In her first symphony, a melody is inspired by the spiritual but solidly rooted in instrumental writing.
+The melody in her first symphony was inspired by African-American spirituals but solidly rooted in instrumental writing.
 Compared with Dvorak's 9th symphony, the third movement is titled Juba Dance.
-This antebellum folk dance would further inspire European art music composers like Debussy in its later manifestation the cakewalk.
-The weaving of tradition and modernism reflected the way life was for African Americans in large cities at the time.
+This antebellum folk dance had already inspired European art music composers in its later manifestation the cakewalk, such as Debussy's "Golliwogg's Cakewalk" in Children's Corner (1908).

-Florence Price composed numerous works: four symphonies, four concertos, as well as choral works, plus art songs, and music for chamber and solo instruments, works for violin, organ anthems, piano pieces, spiritual arrangements, three piano concertos, and two violin concertos.
-Some of her more popular works are: "Three Little Negro Dances", "Songs to the Dark Virgin", "My Soul's Been Anchored in the Lord" for piano or orchestra and voice, and "Moon Bridge".
-Price made considerable use of characteristic African-American melodies and rhythms in many of her works.
+Florence Price composed numerous works: four symphonies, four concertos, as well as choral works, art songs, and music for chamber and solo instruments, organ anthems, piano pieces, spiritual arrangements, a piano concerto, and two violin concertos.
 In the program notes for her piano piece Three Little Negro Dances, Price wrote: "In all types of Negro music, rhythm is of preeminent importance.
 In the dance, it is a compelling, onward-sweeping force that tolerates no interruption...
 All phases of truly Negro activity—whether work or play, singing or praying—are more than apt to take on a rhythmic quality."